-10.1.
-Exposure Limits

-- 10.1.1.
-The annual occupational radiation exposure limits are: - 10.1.1.1.
-Whole body effective dose 5 rem - 10.1.1.2.
-Any individual organ or tissue, other than the lens of the eye 50 rem - 10.1.1.3.
-Lens of the eye 15 rem - 10.1.1.4.
-Skin 50 rem - 10.1.1.5.
-Extremity 50 rem - 10.1.1.6.
-Minors one tenth the above values - 10.1.1.7.
-Declared pregnant worker -0.5 rem to the fetus during the pregnancy - 10.2.
+- 10.1.
+Exposure Limits - 10.1.1.
+The annual occupational radiation exposure limits are in accordance with OAC 3701:1-38-12. - 10.2.
 General Personnel Dosimeter Requirements - 10.2.1.
 In accordance with regulations, at a minimum a dosimeter shall be worn by all personnel who may receive greater than 10% of the annual occupational dose limit.
-However, under the RCSP additional (more restrictive) dosimetry is required as outlined in this manual or as deemed necessary by the CCHMC/SHC QA Committee or the RSC. - 10.2.2.
-Dosimeters are also required as outlined in section 10.3 of this manual or as deemed necessary by the RSC - 10.2.3. exemptions from dosimetry requirements outlined in section 10.3 of this manual may be approved by the RSC on a case-by-case basis - 10.2.3.1. requests for exemptions shall be submitted, in writing, to either the CCHMC/SHC QA Committee or directly to the RSC and shall include:
+However, under the RCSP additional (more restrictive) dosimetry is required as outlined in this manual or as deemed necessary by the UC/SHC QA Committee or the RSC. - 10.2.2.
+Dosimeters are also required as outlined in section 10.3 of this manual or as deemed necessary by the RSC. - 10.2.3.
+Exemptions from dosimetry requirements outlined in section 10.3 of this manual may be approved by the RSC on a case-by-case basis.

-- 10.2.3.1.1. the reason for the request - 10.2.3.1.2. documentation that the individual or individuals covered by the request are unlikely to receive in one year from all sources of radiation under the RCSP 10% of the regulatory annual occupational dose limit.
-This documentation shall include potential doses from both routine operations and possible incident situations - 10.2.4.
+- 10.2.3.1. requests for exemptions shall be submitted, in writing, to either the UC/SHC QA Committee or directly to the RSC and shall include: - 10.2.3.1.1.
+The reason for the request; and - 10.2.3.1.2.
+Documentation that the individual or individuals covered by the request are unlikely to receive in one year from all sources of radiation under the RCSP 10% of the regulatory annual occupational dose limit.
+This documentation shall include potential doses from both routine operations and possible incident situations. - 10.2.4.
 Dosimeters used for individuals exposed to RGE shall be able to detect photon radiation. - 10.2.5.
-Dosimeters shall be provided by and applied for through the Radiation Safety Office.

-10.3.
-Dosimetry for RGE Radiation Workers (RW)

-- 10.3.1. radiographic units - 10.3.1.1. one dosimeter outside the apron, at the collar - 10.3.2. dental radiographic units - 10.3.2.1. one dosimeter worn at the collar - 10.3.2.2. if an apron is worn, the dosimeter is to be worn outside the apron - 10.3.2.3. except for students and faculty in an academic program the dosimetry is optional - 10.3.3.
-Basic fluoroscopy units - 10.3.3.1. one dosimeter outside the apron, at the collar - 10.3.4.
-Specialty fluoroscopy units (e.g., Interventional Radiology, Cardiac Catheterization) - 10.3.4.1. two dosimeters as indicated - 10.3.4.1.1. one dosimeter outside the apron, at the collar (labeled neck or collar) - 10.3.4.1.2. second dosimeter under the apron, at waist level (labeled waist or chest) - 10.3.4.2. if an individual's hands are likely to receive a dose that is 10% or more of the applicable limit, hand dosimetry is also required.
-A ring dosimeter shall be worn on each hand frequently in or near the x-ray beam - 10.4.
-Dosimetry for Ancillary Radiation Workers (AW): - 10.4.1.
+Dosimeters shall be provided by and applied for through the Radiation Safety Office. - 10.3.
+Dosimetry for RGE Radiation Workers (RW) - 10.3.1.
+Radiographic units - 10.3.1.1.
+One dosimeter outside the apron, at the collar. - 10.3.2.
+Dental radiographic units - 10.3.2.1.
+One dosimeter worn at the collar. - 10.3.2.2.
+If an apron is worn, the dosimeter is to be worn outside the apron. - 10.3.2.3.
+Except for students and faculty in an academic program the dosimetry is optional. - 10.3.3.
+Basic fluoroscopy units - 10.3.3.1.
+One dosimeter outside the apron, at the collar. - 10.3.4.
+If an individual's hands are likely to receive a dose that is 10% or more of the applicable limit, hand dosimetry is also required.
+A ring dosimeter shall be worn on each hand frequently in or near the x-ray beam. - 10.4.
+Dosimetry for Ancillary Radiation Workers (AW) - 10.4.1.
 Dosimeters are required if the AW is likely to receive a dose that is 10% or more of the applicable limit. - 10.4.2.
 Dosimeter requirements for frequently exposed AW are equivalent to that for RW. - 10.5.
 Dosimetry for Declared Pregnant Workers - 10.5.1.
-Declared pregnant workers who frequent the restricted area shall be assigned two dosimeters and shall wear the dosimeter at the location indicated on the label.

-- 10.5.1.1. one dosimeter worn outside the apron, at the collar (labeled neck or collar) - 10.5.1.2. second dosimeter worn under the apron, at waist level (labeled waist or chest)
+Declared pregnant workers who frequent the restricted area shall be assigned two dosimeters and shall wear the dosimeter at the location indicated on the label. - 10.5.1.1.
+One dosimeter worn outside the apron, at the collar; and - 10.5.1.2.
+Second dosimeter worn under the apron, at waist level (labeled as fetal). - 10.6.

-10.6.
 Area Dosimeter Option